yanghuanrong/RelaxPlus/relax-plus/docs/Calendar.md

           case '15':
             listData = [
-              { type: 'warning', content: 'This is warning event' }, { type: 'success', content: 'This is very long usual event。。....' }, { type: 'error', content: 'This is error event 1.' }, { type: 'error', content: 'This is error event 2.' }, { type: 'error', content: 'This is error event 3.' },
+              { type: 'warning', content: 'This is warning event' }, { type: 'success', content: 'This is very long usual event....' }, { type: 'error', content: 'This is error event 1.' }, { type: 'error', content: 'This is error event 2.' }, { type: 'error', content: 'This is error event 3.' },